 After working five business days in Makati City, we flew early Saturday morning to Boracay.
 Boracay is about 7 km long and 2km wide at its narrowest point.
 Boracay Island is a well-known tourist spot in the Philippines.
-If you want to have a beach holiday, this is the place for you.
+If you want a beach holiday, this is the place for you.

 Asian Spirit took us to the Caticlan airport, and from Caticlan, a boat took us to the Seawind Resort at Boracay’s White Beach.
 We were greeted with a beaded necklace.
 The resort was very nice.

-After beautiful views from the top and saving the tricycle from mud, we were driving ahead to another beach.
-There was also a tourist market here, where various hand-made souvenirs were made.
-Locals also made them there, such as by drilling holes in shells and making necklaces.
+After beautiful views from the top and saving the tricycle from mud, we drove ahead to another beach.
+There was also a tourist market, where various hand-made souvenirs were made.
+Locals also made them there by drilling holes in shells and making necklaces.

 We also visited Bat Cave and Crystal Cave.
-The caves were only some 20 meters below, but it was dark, cool, steep, and slippery.
+The caves were only some 20 meters below, but it was dark, chilly, steep, and slippery.
 We were wearing sandals instead of boots.
 Our young guide held a light to show us what was in the caves.
 Then, at the bottom of the cave, we hear the bats squeaking at the top of the cave.

 We had a lovely evening on the beach, just walking.
 We also had the famous Filipino massage, which was good.
 We had dinner at the resort with some San Miguel.
 I must say, I like Filipino food.
 It is not something extraordinary but well-flavored.